- CBD Capsules|

 Again, EVERYONE IS DIFFERENT, so you can play with these answers as you see fit.
 But, generally, the best way to take these products, especially drops and the extract (syringes), is to put it under your tongue for about a minute and a half, then swallow.
 If you don’t like the taste, then you can put it in cold liquids, but know it will generally be a little less effective and might require you to increase your serving size some.
 What time of day you take it generally doesn’t matter, nor does it matter about an empty stomach or not.

 Do you ship outside the United States?

 While these products are legal in many countries, we do not ship outside the U.S. due to too many past orders not making it to their intended recipients.
 So, we simply do not ship outside the U.S.

-These products using extracts from hemp and not marijuana, ARE legal in all 50 states.
+The products using extracts from hemp and not marijuana ARE legal in all 50 states at the time of this writing.
 All the products we sell on this website ARE legal in all 50 states, since marijuana is not used in the making of any of them.

 My state just legalized Cannabis Oil, but I’m told I need a medical card to buy it.
 How can these products be sent to me in my state without a medical card?

 The recently legalized Cannabis Oils and Cannabis CBD Oils that states are beginning to permit are different from the products we sell.
 The CBD is molecularly the same exact CBD.
 However, the newly legalized Cannabis Oils you’re hearing about are extracted from marijuana, and, as such, fall under all the legal ramifications of state and federal laws.
 The CBD from Hemp products we sell are not from marijuana and therefore, are not under the same laws and restrictions that the marijuana CBD products are.
 But, again, at the molecular level, CBD is CBD and there is no difference.
 But, in the eyes of the laws, CBD from marijuana is a controlled substance.
 CBD from Hemp is not.
 Crazy laws.